LesliTech/lesli.dev/docs/getting-started/2-ecosystem.md

 <br><br>

-You can create your own modules, we cover that part later in this documentation.
+> You can create your own modules, we'll cover that part later in this documentation.